What if you just kept getting caught up in the small stuff as a writer?

 You don’t have to worry about that happening to you, though.
 We’re here to walk you through everything you need to know about the grammar rules of affect vs. effect and how to choose the correct word every time.
 You’ll also get a chance to see a few example sentences of each one of these words in practice.

-The basic difference between these two words is that “affect” is usually a verb while “effect” is usually a noun.
-When something is affected, it creates an effect.
 For example, volatile emotions affect our ability to do well at school.
 The effect?
 Poor test results!

 Why is it so easy to confuse “affect” vs. “effect?”